 Classical education is not just another style of schooling.
 It’s something completely different, starting with what we call “first principles.”
 That means that our distinctively Christian, historic philosophy holds that certain things are true about human nature, and those truths must shape how we educate children.

-He also attended Hillsdale for an undergraduate degree first as a physics major, but the liberal arts captured his attention and led him to switch his major to political science with extensive university-level math and science coursework.
+He also attended Hillsdale for an undergraduate degree first as a physics major, but the liberal arts led him to switch his major to political science with extensive university-level math and science coursework.
 He graduated having also completed a capstone course defining and surveying the classical liberal arts with two of the country’s foremost thinkers on that subject (Dr. David Whalen and Dr. Mark Kalthoff).

-Back in Washington, DC, where the Pullmanns lived before coming to Fort Wayne, he was assistant manager for a multi-million-dollar company, daily supervising and acting as a father figure to low-income, minority young men for whom working with him was often their first job experience.
+In Washington, DC, where the Pullmanns lived before coming to Fort Wayne, he was assistant manager for a multi-million-dollar company, daily supervising and acting as a father figure to low-income, minority young men for whom working with him was often their first job experience.
 He has further experience mentoring and keeping in line young men from his years as the warden, an elected officer who enforced public morality and respectability among members, for his Christian men’s music fraternity in college.

 Joy is managing editor of The Federalist and an education research fellow at the Heartland Institute, a state-focused public policy organization.
 In that capacity she has testified before more than a dozen state legislatures and been consulted by local, state, and federal elected and unelected officials on education policy.